-“Stop exercising and get medical attention immediately, if you feel exhausted, light-headed or experience other concerning symptoms,” says Jennifer Boozer, DO, a family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+“Stop exercising and get medical attention immediately, if you feel exhausted, light-headed or experience other concerning symptoms,” says Jennifer Boozer, DO, a family medicine physician at Keck Medicine of USC and clinical associate professor of family medicine at the Keck School of Medicine of USC.

-If you collapse from heatstroke, your temperature will be above 104 degrees F, and you will experience central nervous system dysfunction, including symptoms such as disorientation, headache, irritability or confusion.
+If you collapse from heatstroke, your temperature will be above 104 degrees Fahrenheit, and you will experience central nervous system dysfunction, including symptoms such as disorientation, headache, irritability or confusion.
 “You may also have altered consciousness or even seizures,” Boozer adds.